nodeMevK/senpy-ai/README.md

     10. Cleaned up a little but need to sort error and try, except statement

-    11. need to relax with requets being made, getting data ready for pandas df
+    11.~~need to relax with requets being made, getting data ready for pandas df~~

     12. Need to make models for db and finish setting up, postgres is already downloaded on the PC